Dineshjnld/cloudsek-intern/README.md

-Certainly!
-Here's a README.md template for your project:

-markdown
 # Post-Comments Service

 This is a basic Post-Comments Service where users can create text-based posts and comment on these posts.